SUPPORT FILMTRACKS! WE EARN A

 NOTES AND QUOTES

-The 2004 expanded re-issue contains detailed notes about the film, composer, and the history of the Godzilla franchise on the big screen.
+The inserts of all albums since 2004 have included detailed notes about the film, composer, and the history of the Godzilla franchise on the big screen.
+Packaging of the products from Japan are primarily in Japanese.

 Copyright © 1999-2025, Filmtracks Publications.
 All rights reserved.